tobyw121/android_device_jiayu_s3_h560/README.md

-Source of the Linageos Projekt from jiayu_s3_h560
+Source of the Lineageos Projekt from jiayu_s3_h560

 android_device_jiayu_s3_h560.zip